kylejones200/psis_4700_applied_ai/webslides/topic_AI-Buzzwords-That-Have-Already-Aged.md

 ## What a "Chain" Meant

-A chain was a sequence of steps.
+A chain was a sequence of steps
 Example:
-Take a question.
+Take a question
-Retrieve documents.
+Retrieve documents
-Summarize.
+Summarize
-Generate final answer.
+Generate final answer
 LangChain automated that sequence

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.